firework-launcher/launcher/README.md

 * Sequences

 Sequences can be used to create a show.
-It is organized into steps, with each step having a list of channels that should go off, and a delay between when the fireworks for that step go off, and the next step.
-You can also stop a sequence between steps, and monitor the sequence as it is going off.
+The builder uses drawflow, which is similar to Node Red in that you have nodes and can make connections between them to build a show.
+After you save a sequence, the launcher organizes them into serial steps.
+It will also work if you were to make sequences branch off.

 * Profiles